 - This program also includes full catch accounting, with 100 percent observer coverage, which leads to reduced bycatch and better data for stock assessments.

 Commercial fishermen harvest whiting from the coastal population from April to November along northern California, Oregon, Washington, and British Columbia.
 For nearly 50 years, coastwide landings of Pacific whiting have averaged 221,000 metric tons.
-Recent landings have been above the long-term average, and in 2011, landings weighed 225,000 metric tons.
+In 2012, more than 157,475 metric tons of Pacific whiting was landed.

 Recreational fishermen do not target Pacific whiting but sometimes catch them incidentally while fishing for other groundfish and salmon.